tiantiangao7/kalm-qa/README.md

 # KALM-QA (Knowledge Authoring Logic Machine (KALM) Question Answering)
-Authors: Tiantian Gao, Paul Fodor, Michael Kifer
+Tiantian Gao, Paul Fodor, Michael Kifer

 KALM-QA is the question answering part of KALM (https://github.com/tiantiangao7/kalm).
 It is capable of answering complex multi-hop questions.
 We tested KALM-QA on the MetaQA dataset and achieves 100% accuracy.